 Ontario Works is a social assistance program run by the Government of Ontario.
 It provides financial assistance to help people in need cover their living expenses, including buying food and paying rent.

-You’ll typically need to participate in employment-related activities in order to qualify for Ontario Works.
+You’ll typically need to participate in employment-related activities to qualify for Ontario Works.
 A single person can receive up to $733 a month in financial assistance under Ontario Works.

 The program also offers other forms of assistance, including health benefits and help for people looking for employment.